 So, one of the most commonly asked questions about Istanbul is whether it snows.
 And the answer is a huge “Yes!”
-Occasional snowing is a thing in Istanbul during winter.
+Occasional snowfall is common in Istanbul during winter.

-If you love snowy landscapes, Istanbul under snow can be gorgeous.
+If you love snowy landscapes, Istanbul under a blanket of snow can be gorgeous.
 However, if you don’t like snow or cold temperatures, there’s no need to worry!
 Because you can have a great time in the city even when it snows!

 In winter, you can expect to see a scenic Istanbul.
 Despite the chilly temperature, the city usually boasts a warm, hospitable atmosphere in winter.